 Everyone loves a good night out, and everyone loves a good bartender.
-They give us our drinks and commit their nights to making sure we have a good one.
+They give us drinks and commit their nights to making sure we have good ones.

-There are a few rules and guidelines, both written and common sense, that you should follow if you want to stay on your bartenders good side.
-The bartenders of Reddit helped narrow down the top 15 things you should never ask or say; how many are you guilty of?
+There are a few rules and guidelines you should follow to stay on your bartender’s good side.
+So, the bartenders of Reddit helped narrow down the top 15 things you should never ask or say; how many are you guilty of?
 (Just keep the tasteless inquiry on page 9 to yourself.)

 Bartenders usually pour drinks with a pour count method to ensure you get the appropriate amount of liquor in your cocktail.
 So when you ask them to make your drink stronger, the answer will always be no.

-Last call has a purpose beyond pushing the drunk people out the door; once your bartender stops serving, they still have a lot to do to close the bar.
+Last call has a purpose beyond pushing the drunk people out the door; once your bartender stops serving, they still have a lot to do before they can go home.

-Bartenders explain why this is so frustrating on Reddit.
-Often their drawer has been taken away to be cashed, their liquor license only allows them to serve during a certain time, or they’ll lose their job for serving after last call.
+On Reddit, bartenders explain this frustration.
+Often their drawer is taken away to be cashed, their liquor license only allows them to serve during a set time, or they’ll lose their job for serving after last call.

 “We’re a bar, not your … living room,” a bartender said on Reddit.
-User deezle made a good point about how messy the back of a bar can get.
-In fact, behind a fast-paced bar is probably the last place you want to leave your cell phone.
+User deezle made a good point about how messy a bar can get.
+In fact, a fast-paced bar is likely the last place you want to leave your cell phone.

 “If you order 13 drinks, I’ve got to pour you 13 drinks.
 I’m only human.
 Screaming ‘where’s my order already’ doesn’t increase productivity,” ThatGuyJim said.